archlinux/pyalpm/doc/pyalpm/Package.rst

       A list of the optional dependencies for this package

+   .. py:attribute:: checkdepends (list)

+      A list of the check dependencies for this package (syncdb only)

+   .. py:attribute:: makedepends (list)

+      A list of the make dependencies for this package (syncdb only)

    .. py:attribute:: replaces (list)

       A list of packages this package replaces